simplitech/blogsample-next-usecase/README.md

 ## Problems to Commit?
 Maybe TS + Eslint + Husky is blocking your crappy code 😅.
-Run these commands to check where to fix:
+Run this commands to check where to fix:
 ```shell
 yarn ggez
 ```